LuLi0077/SDC/Vehicle_Detection/README.md

 * [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/): (`Step - 1.a.5`)
 * [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html): (`Step - 1.a.5`)

-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of one of each of the `vehicle` and `non-vehicle` classes, after resized to (64, 64):

 ![SampleImage](https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/sampleimage.png)